THE VOLGA GERMANS IN PORTLAND

 Folk Music

-The Volga German colonists carried to Russia the traditional folk and religious music of their German homelands.
-Although there were no songbooks with notes in the Volga colonies, the music lived on in the memories of older people and was constantly renewed through the singing of younger people.
+The Volga German colonists brought their traditional folk and religious music from their homeland in Germany to Russia.
+Although there were no songbooks with notes in the Volga colonies, the music endured in the memories of older people and was continually renewed through the singing of younger generations.
 And so, the music of the Volga Germans was passed down from generation to generation and carried again to their new homeland in America.

 Volga German musicians